1) IDENTIFY THE DOG

 Depending upon the severity of the bite, contact first responders (9-1-1) for medical attention or have someone drive you to emergency care.
 Always seek medical care after a dog bite.
 The risk of infection from a dog bite is far too great to ignore.

 After you’ve been medically treated — even if the injury was minor — file a bite report with your city or county animal control or Sheriff’s department.
 This legally documents your case and provides help to the next victim who may be harmed by the same dog.
 Without a paper trail, authorities cannot enforce effectively.

 To protect your future rights as a victim, obtain the name and address of the dog owner, in addition to the dog license information.
 Find out if the dog has a record as well.
 Has the dog bitten a person or dog prior to biting you?
 Has the dog been labeled “potentially dangerous” or “dangerous?”

 Take photos of your injury, even if you need to unwrap gauze.
 Confer with a doctor or nurse as needed.
 They will tell you a safe manner in which to do so.
 It is recommended that you photograph all of your wounds, including bruises, as well as torn, bloody clothing and the location of the attack.

 6) CONTACT ATTORNEY

 Contact a dog bite lawyer now — not later.
 The issues surrounding dog bites are complex and difficult to navigate through.
 Your dog bite lawyer (or personal injury lawyer) is the only person besides the doctor that treats your wounds who will look after your best interest from this point forward.
-For a free legal consultation with a dog bite lawyer in Atlanta, Carrollton, Cumming, Fayetteville, Alpharetta or throughout Georgia, contact us today.
+For a free legal consultation with our Alpharetta Dog Bite Lawyers Contact Us Today.